 My working definition of paternalism does not include government efforts to prevent people from harming others - as, for example, in the case of assault or theft, or air pollution.
 There is nothing paternalistic about preventing people from beating you up, stealing your car, or making the air unsafe to breathe.
 Nor does the definition include government efforts to produce certain familiar and widely held social goals; consider laws designed to protect endangered species, or to prevent discrimination on the basis of race, sex, disability, and sexual orientation.
-None of these is fundamentally rooted in paternalistic considerations.135 By contrast, the definition includes government efforts to override people's judgments about whether it is best for them to drink alcohol, to gamble, to drive while talking on their cell phones, or to eat a dozen chocolate peanut butter cookies before, during, or after dinner.
+None of these is fundamentally rooted in paternalistic considerations.135 By contrast, the definition includes government efforts to them to drink alcohol, to gamble, to drive while talking on their cell phones, or to eat a dozen chocolate peanut butter cookies before, during, or after dinner.